giraycakr/discretemath/lectures/8counting.md

 G(x) = \frac{x}{1 - x - x^2}
 \]

-This function allows us to extract the Fibonacci numbers \( F(n) \) as coefficients of \( x^n \) in its series expansion.
+This function allows us to extract the Fibonacci numbers$F(n)$ as coefficients of$x^n$ in its series expansion.
 The recurrence relation and the generating function together provide a powerful method for analyzing and computing terms in the Fibonacci sequence.

 ## **Summary**